 At McCabe Law Firm, we believe that experience and a vigorous defense can often mean the difference between winning or losing your DUI case.
 When you reach out to us, we will meet you personally and offer an honest assessment of your case.
 If you need a Bismarck Mandan DUI defense lawyer find out why our clients trust us exclusively to protect their rights in court.

-North Dakota DUI Laws & Penalties
+What Are the DUI Laws & Penalties in North Dakota?

 In North Dakota you can be arrested for DUI (Driving Under the Influence), by driving with a blood alcohol content of .08% or greater, by driving under the influence of alcohol, drugs, or both, and even by refusing any chemical test requested of you.
 In some other states the charge is also known as DWI (Driving While Intoxicated).